unibas-gravis/scalismo-tutorial/docs/mdocs/tutorials/tutorial14.md

 ```

 Our initial parameters might be far away from a high-probability area of our target
 density.
-Therefore it might take a few (hundred) iterations before the produced samples
+Therefore it might take a few hundred or even a few thousand iterations before the produced samples
 start to follow the required distribution.
 We therefore have to drop the
 samples in this burn-in phase, before we use the samples:
 ```scala mdoc:silent